Brief History of Central UMC

 By 1923 construction of the church was finally complete.
 The front of the building was finished, furniture was purchased, a pipe organ was installed, the Sunday School room was ready and kitchen became operational.

-It’s been almost 100 years, and we have seen so many changes…but our mission is still the same!
+It’s been more than 100 years, and we have seen so many changes…but our mission is still the same!

 VISION STATEMENT: THIS CHURCH IS A BEACON OF LOVE AND FRIENDSHIP IN THE NAME OF JESUS CHRIST.